Got a question to ask? Here are the answers to some of our most popular questions we get asked.

 Q: Can I adopt a specific donkey?

 A: There are 22 wonderful donkeys across the UK available for you to adopt.
 We have the perfect match for you or a loved one – there are shy ones, fun-loving ones, brave ones and gentle donkeys, all waiting for you to adopt.
 What not take a look at our adoption list?

 Q: How much does it cost to adopt a donkey?

 A: It costs just £3 a month or £36 for the year to adopt a donkey.
 The average cost of keeping a donkey is now a staggering £2,000 a year.
 Your money will be used to help with feed, bedding and medical bills among the many other costs of providing a safe home for our donkeys.

 A: Yes.
 Our adoption donkeys all live at centres open to the public.
 Although visitors will be unable to enter the donkeys’ paddocks, you are more than welcome to stroke them over the fence if they come over to say hello.
 When visiting, please check the opening times for each centre.

 Q: How long will my adoption pack take to arrive?

-A: We know you’re eagerly awaiting the arrival of your adoption pack, but please allow up to 14 days for delivery.
+A: We know you’re eagerly awaiting the arrival of your adoption pack, but please allow up to 14 days for UK delivery.
+International deliveries may take longer.
 In the meantime, why not take a look at the Adopt a Donkey Facebook page?